JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 ansible-vault encrypt ~/.ansible/vault/ansible_become_pass.yml
 ```

-You will be prompted to enter a password for the vaulted variable.
-You can check that the password has been successfully encrypted as well:
+Whenever I want to use the vaulted variable, I am now prompted for the password I used to encrypt it.
+It's possible to check that the password has been successfully encrypted as well:

 ```
 cat ~/.ansible/vault/ansible_become_pass.yml
 ```

-Let's create a file called `apt-update-upgrade.yml` to complete the example started at the top of this section:
+Next, I created a playbook called `apt-update-upgrade.yml` to complete the example started at the top of this section:

 ```
 ---